Juanjjs/juanjjs.github.io/_posts/2024-03-05-Docker-Mailserver-without-Domain.md

 ---
 layout: post
 author: Juan Camilo JS
-title: Docker mailserver without Domain
+title: Docker Mailserver without Domain
+excerpt: "Setting up a mail server without the use of a domain provider."
+date: 2024-03-05
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.